cloud-byte/java-ac/README.md

 # java-academia

-Tasks and examples from the java academia
+Tasks and examples from the java academia.